-The BAHFA study, "Evictions in the Nine-County Bay Area", studied all nine counties in the Bay Area and findings were similar to the Stanford Law Clinic study (Attachment D).
-Evictions can be a good bellwether or measure for displacement in general.
-The BAHFA study highlighted informal evictions.
-An informal evictions is when a tenant is evicted from the home without involving the court system, and which may include abusive or harassing behavior from the landlord or illegal shut off of utilities.
-Informal evictions are estimated to be two or three times greater than formal evictions.

-Data from these publications provided data and information that supported the City's MTC grant for a rental assistance program and a legal assistance program.
+The BAHFA study, "Evictions in the Nine-County Bay Area", studied all nine counties in the Bay Area.
+Their findings were similar to the Stanford Law Clinic study.
+While these studies solely focused on evictions, evictions can be a good bellwether or measure for displacement in general.
+In the BAHFA study, it points out that, based on national research, informal evictions are three to four times greater than formal evictions.
+These publications provided data and information that supported the City's MTC grant for a rental assistance program and a legal assistance program.
+It also helped substantiate the plan recommendation to implement the two programs.
+The BAHFA study has been included as Attachment D.